jtghph/ricesophy/README.md

-# XFCE Branch
+**XFCE Branch**
-This branch is for the XFCE Desktop Environment.
+This branch is for the LXQt Desktop Environment.

-Flavors:
-Coming soon, with a drop-down markdown menu.
+# ANNOUNCEMENT
+First release coming soon!

+# Desktop Flavors
+Flavor "Forest"